 View "Ailsa Mellon Bruce: Collector and Patron of the National Gallery," a talk given by Mary Morton, Curator of French Paintings at the National Gallery of Art, March 29, 2014, at the Legion of Honor, San Francisco

-As a former president of the Foundation, Jack Sawyer, once wrote, "Paul Mellon has brought to all we have done and all we thought about doing a commitment to enlightened philanthropy that has enabled the Foundation to transcend any play of special interests or diversion to narrower goals."
+As a former president of Mellon, Jack Sawyer, once wrote, "Paul Mellon has brought to all we have done and all we thought about doing a commitment to enlightened philanthropy that has enabled the Foundation to transcend any play of special interests or diversion to narrower goals."

-Adapted from a description of Paul Mellon's role as trustee of the Foundation, following his passing on February 1, 1999, The Andrew W. Mellon Foundation Annual Report, 1998.
+Adapted from a description of Paul Mellon's role as a Mellon trustee, following his passing on February 1, 1999, The Andrew W. Mellon Foundation Annual Report, 1998.